Dennis Nilsen: 23 Cranley Gardens

 In his subsequent testimony at Nilsen's trial, Stottor stated he initially believed Nilsen was trying to free him from the zip of the sleeping bag, before he returned to a state of unconsciousness.
 He then vaguely recalled hearing "water running" before realising he was immersed in the water and that Nilsen was attempting to drown him.
-After briefly succeeding in raising his head above the water, Stottor gasped the words, "No more, please!
+After briefly succeeding in raising his head above the water, Stottor gasped, "No more, please!
 No more!" before Nilsen again submerged Stottor's head beneath the water.
-Believing he had killed Stottor, Nilsen seated the youth in his armchair, then noted his mongrel dog, Bleep, licking Stottor's face.
+Believing he had killed Stottor, Nilsen seated him in his armchair, then noted his mongrel dog, Bleep, licking Stottor's face.
 Nilsen realised he was still barely alive.
-He rubbed Stottor's limbs and heart to increase circulation, covered the youth's body in blankets, then laid him upon his bed.
+He rubbed Stottor's limbs and heart to increase circulation, covered his body in blankets, and then laid him upon his bed.
 When Stottor regained consciousness, Nilsen embraced him; he then explained to Stottor he had almost strangled himself on the zip of the sleeping bag, and that he had resuscitated him.

 Over the following two days, Stottor repeatedly lapsed in and out of consciousness.
 When Stottor had regained enough strength to question Nilsen as to his recollections of being strangled and immersed in cold water, Nilsen explained he had become caught in the zip of the sleeping bag following a nightmare, and that he had placed him in cold water as "you were in shock".
 Nilsen then led Stottor to a nearby railway station, where he informed the young man he hoped they might meet again before he bade him farewell.

 Three months after Nilsen's June 1982 promotion to the position of executive officer in his employment, he encountered a 27-year-old named Graham Allen attempting to hail a taxi in Shaftesbury Avenue.
 Allen accepted Nilsen's offer to accompany him to Cranley Gardens for a meal.
 As had been the case with several previous victims, Nilsen stated he could not recall the precise moment he had strangled Allen, but recalled approaching him as he sat eating an omelette with the full intention of murdering him.
 Allen's body was retained in the bathtub for a total of three days before Nilsen began the task of dissecting his body upon the kitchen floor.
-Nilsen is again known to have informed his employers he was ill and unable to attend work on 9 October 1982—likely in order that he could complete the dissection of Allen's body.
+Nilsen is again known to have informed his employers he was ill and unable to attend work on 9 October 1982 – likely in order that he could complete the dissection of Allen's body.